Why handmade soaps?

 Why don't you have extravagant colors in your soaps?

-I refuse to use artificial coloring in my products.
-Besides, there are a plethora of ways to incorporate pretty colors by using herbs, clays, and seeds.
-Salts, charcoal powders, the sky is the limit!
+I like to keep things as natural as possible without all the artificial colorings.
+My body prefers natural, especially the yoni area.
+If you’re sensitive like me (That’s why you’re here, isn’t it?)
+I can’t use a lot of colorants without my body revolting.
+There are a plethora of ways to incorporate pretty colors by using herbs, clays, and seeds.
+Salts, charcoal powders, the sky is the limit!!